1aron/aronrepo/packages/conventional-commits/README.md

 ```
 <sub>🟢 Good for a monorepo</sub>
 ```
-Fix(CSS): Hex codes were incorrectly parsed as selectors
+Fix(CSS): HEX codes were incorrectly parsed as selectors
      ┊    ┊
      ┊    └─⫸ A brief description of the specific error ┊